kottenator/unity-grooveshark-webapp/README.md

 ![image](http://i.imgur.com/uNVvMdP.png)

 Sound menu integration and Launcher context actions are related to current player state.

-It will work only after you will start playback on Grooveshark website, sorry for inconvenience.
+**It will work only after you will start playback on Grooveshark website**, sorry for inconvenience.

-Probably I need to implement "Play your station" context menu, when you just opened Grooveshark
+Probably I need to implement "Play your station" context menu, when you just opened Grooveshark.

 Install
 -------